 In the wearable industry, special materials for antenna designing have been introduced according to the application.
-Antenna size, placement and material characteristics for environmental ruggedness in wireless communication lead the antenna engineers to the development of custom antennas which meet the requirements of the customer with respect to their application.
+Antenna size, placement and material characteristics for environmental ruggedness in wireless communication lead the antenna engineers to the development of custom antennas that meet the requirements of the customer with respect to their application.

 Figure 1.
 Off the Shelf Antenna on plain PCB

-Off-the-self antenna on a PCB that has metallic display frame under the antenna which contradicts design rules.
+Off-the-shelf antenna on a PCB that has metallic display frame under the antenna which contradicts design rules.